WE’RE HEADING INTO YET ANOTHER WET WEEKEND...

 Your First Alert Weather Forecast:

 A hard freeze last night ended the growing season across far northern Wisconsin.
 Other areas mainly north and west of the Fox Valley saw scattered morning frost.
-Temperatures are now on their way back up...
+Our temperatures are a bit milder now...
 Highs this afternoon will be mainly in the low to mid 60s, which is similar to yesterday’s weather.

-Morning sunshine will gradually fade away behind increasing clouds.
+Any remaining sunshine will fade away behind increasing clouds.
 We’ll have overcast skies by the end of the afternoon.
 As our next weathermaker arrives tonight, we’ll have a SLIGHT chance of showers this evening, followed by a better chance of rain after midnight.

 And yes, for the 7th time in the past 8 weekends, it’s going to rain.
 Look for on and off showers Saturday, with more spotty rain on Sunday.
 While the rain won’t be all that heavy, it will certainly dampen things for those with outdoor weekend plans.
 It’s possible we see some limited sun on Sunday, especially across central Wisconsin.
 Our weekend highs will be in the low to mid 60s.